cloudflare/cloudflare-docs-engine/src/content/reference/request.md

 - `cf` <TypeLink href="#requestinitcfproperties">RequestInitCfProperties</TypeLink> <PropMeta>optional</PropMeta>

-  - Cloudflare-specific properties that can be set on the `Request` that control how Cloudflare's edge handles the request.
+  - Cloudflare-specific properties that can be set on the `Request` that control how Cloudflare’s edge handles the request.

 - `method` <Type>string</Type> <PropMeta>optional</PropMeta>